reproducible-reporting/stepup-core/docs/advanced_topics/blocked_steps.md

 |-------------|      |----------|      |-----------------|      |----------|
 ```

-Imagine that you are the `Step 2` is very expensive and you are developing a script for `Step 1`.
+Imagine that `Step 2` is very expensive and you are developing a script for `Step 1`.
 In practice, it takes several iterations to get `Step 1` working properly.
-This can, for example, be verified by analyzing the file `converted.txt` or with unit tests.
+This can be verified by analyzing the file `converted.txt` or with unit tests.

-To avoid that `Step 2` is executed at every iteration in the development of `Step 1`,
+To avoid executing `Step 2` at every iteration in the development of `Step 1`,
 you can **block** this step.
-All step-creating functions accept an optional `block=True` keyword argument to these prevent step(s) from being executed.
+All step-creating functions accept an optional `block=True` keyword argument to prevent them from being executed.
-Blocking steps is obviously a temporary measure, meant to be reverted once you're done with `Step 1`.
+Blocking steps is a temporary measure, meant to be reverted once you're done with `Step 1`.

 Blocking steps has some consequences:

 - Blocked steps remain in the PENDING state, meaning that outdated output files are not cleaned up automatically.
-- At the end of the *run phase* a list of blocked steps is shown, to remind the user that some steps are blocked.
+- At the end of the *run phase*, a list of blocked steps is shown, to remind the user that some steps are blocked.
 - Subsequent steps, which use outputs of blocked or pending steps, also remain pending.